His Divine Grace Om Vishnupad

 "I experienced only great distress in my independent life, but all my distress has gone far away when I accepted Your feet."

 Srila Bhaktivinod Thakur says this.
-He says, "I got so much sadness, so much sorrow, so much unhappiness when I was independent, but it was all gone when I surrendered at the lotus feet of Gurudev, surrendered to Lord Krishna."
+He says, "I had got so much sadness, so much sorrow, so much unhappiness when I was independent, but it was all gone when I surrendered at the lotus feet of Gurudev, surrendered to Lord Krishna."
 We must have surrender.
 Surrender (saranagati) comes through faith, and it is the most important thing for our spiritual life.
 Saranagati, surrender, is not only saying by mouth that "I have surrendered."
 Not like this.
-Surrender, Gurudev said, means you are paying obeisance to your Guru, and your eyes, your head, your hands, everything is down on the ground and you are giving your Guru a sword, or a knife, and say, "You can kill me, you can do whatever you like, I am fully surrendering to you."
+Surrender, Gurudev said, means you are paying obeisance to your Guru, and your eyes, your head, your hands, everything is down on the ground, and you are giving your Guru a sword, or a knife, and say, "You can kill me, you can do whatever you like, I am fully surrendering to you."
 But how do we do full surrender?
-Almost everyone gives their full obeisance to Gurudev, but inside they have so many of their own desires.
+Almost everyone gives their full obeisance to Gurudev, but inside they have so many desires of their own.
 Surrender means we should have no desire of our own, no desire for anything for ourselves.
 Your desire should be Gurudev's desire.
-You cannot defend yourself—you must surrender, not be a defender.
+You cannot defend yourself—you must be a surrendered soul, not a defender.

-Srila Bhaktisiddhanta Saraswati Thakur writes in his books, and I saw it also in one of Srila Sridhar Dev-Goswami Maharaj's books: we have been listening to all kinds of elements—kama, krodha, etc. (lust, anger, greed, material attachment, illusion, envy, ego)—we became their servant and so many problems, so much unhappiness, so much sadness came to us then.
-When you surrender fully, do not take anything on your shoulder—give everything to your Guru, give everything to your Lord—then you can understand how much pleasure, how much happiness you can get.
+Srila Bhaktisiddhanta Saraswati Thakur writes in his books, and I saw it also in one of Srila Sridhar Dev-Goswami Maharaj's books: we have been listening to all kinds of elements—kama, krodha, etc. (lust, anger, etc.)—we became their servant, and so many problems, so much unhappiness, so much sadness came to us then.
+When you surrender fully, do not take anything on your shoulder, give everything to your Guru, give everything to your Lord, then you can understand how much pleasure, how much happiness you can get.
 You will see how happy you will be if you do that.

 Still, we cannot understand it.
 Srila Bhaktivinod Thakur says,